23prime/shuryo-judge/README.md

 Judging whether you can ShuRyo or not.

-- :exclamation: Not judging you can write ShuRon or not.
+:warning: Not judging you can write ShuRon or not.

 ## Usage